 A Question For My Anxiety: What If Things Work Out?

-As we crawl through the slow shift from winter to spring and fall headfirst into the flux of life, I can’t help but think about the weight of transitions.
+As we crawl through the slow shift between seasons and dive headfirst into the flux of life, I can’t help but think about the weight of transitions.

 Transitions are unavoidable in life and also in my job—I work in higher education, and each year ushers in a new graduation season and a new group of students worrying about what lies ahead.

 Transitions bring about a certain flavor of uncertainty.
 It can feel like there’s this invisible force pushing us toward something uncomfortable.
 At times, we can get fixated on the worst possible outcome—we let that voice that tells us to stay in our comfort zone take the steering wheel.

 It’s a trap I know I easily fall into.

 I used to worry like I was getting paid for it.